“I think it’s because of that card!”

 For David at least, it was the catalyst for a new beginning for him and his mother.
 That simple card and gift has the potential to turn a life around — to change the ending to his story forever.

-Would you continue to partner with us as we push on to achieve our vision?
+Would you help a family separated by a prison sentence stay connected?
 We passionately believe God loves each and every troubled young man or woman in custody, and we want to show this love through our presence and service in those institutions.

 Whatever you can afford, it could help put smiles on mums’ faces this Mothers’ Day and, we hope, reignite family relationships — just as it did with David and his mum.